Understanding the Scarf Groove Weld Symbol

 • Dimensions and Other Data: These are figures and other information placed on the reference line, providing additional details such as the angle of the groove, size, and length of welding.

-See also Understanding Butt Weld Symbols: A Comprehensive Guide
+See also Spot Welding Symbol: Comprehensive Guide

 Reading the Scarf Groove Weld Symbol